Purplebricks: Sold for £1.00

+In July 2025, an BBC panorama article and show titled “Undercover Estate Agent” mentioned purplebricks and how it was making you overpay for their affiliate services- like mortgages.
+It also revealed some secret footage that showed how they’d get more pay if you get them to pay for their overpriced services.

 Business model

 Purplebricks is a technology-led estate agency that provides a hybrid service, as it combines the use of an online platform and local property agents.
 Vendors and landlords can manage their property let or sale using the online platform and app.
 The local property agents assist with valuations, listings, and other ancillary services.
 The company does not maintain a branch network of brick-and-mortar estate agencies, which reduces fixed costs associated with rent, energy usage, and other operational expenses.
 In part due to these savings, Purplebricks charges customers lower fixed fees.

 Purplebricks charges a fixed upfront fee for its services that sellers pay to be listed, rather than a percentage of the sale price once the property sells.
 This fee includes consultation services from a local agent, photography of the property, listings on property portals like Rightmove and Zoopla, and management of the sales process.
 Payment may be made when the property is listed or after a ten month deferral.
 This approach is different from the commission-based structures of traditional estate agencies, in which agents are paid their fee only if the property sells.

 Local agents are referred to as “local property experts” and work remotely in their local area.
 Agents visit the seller’s home directly to discuss the sale and value the property—and, once instructed, to provide services, including creating a floorplan of the property, taking pictures, and providing assistance with other aspects of online marketing.
 For an additional fee, agents can lead viewings of the property.
 They may also assist with negotiations when selling.